Skip to main content

 In-person appearance is required for long cause, domestic violence hearings, trials, contempt hearings, and other evidentiary hearings.

 Dept. 7 will accept SIGNED written stipulations and proposed orders for consideration.
 This must be a stand-alone document.
-NON-CLETS stipulated restraining orders will not be accepted.

 Parties must submit, with the Stipulation, an Amended DV -110 (TRO), Amended DV -140 (if applicable), or an Amended DV -130 (ROAH).
 The three forms MUST state the terms of the Stipulation (in other words, the forms cannot merely reference the Stipulation).
 Stipulations are subject to court review and order and, if applicable, findings pursuant to FC Section 3044.